Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

-\begin{lemma} Suppose that $\eta$ is a continuous (non-random) curve on $\overline \h$ from $0$ to $\infty$ with a continuous Loewner driving function $W_t$.
+\begin{lemma} Suppose that~$\eta$ is a continuous (non-random) curve on $\overline \h$ from~$0$ to~$\infty$ with a continuous Loewner driving function~$W_t$.
 Then the set $\{t : \eta(t) \in \R \}$ has Lebesgue measure zero. \end{lemma} \begin{proof} First we recall a few basic facts about the half-plane capacity (which we will denote by $\hcap$).
-Let $A$ and $B$ and $C$ be bounded hulls, i.e., closed subsets of $\h$ whose complements are simply connected.
-We interpret the union of two hulls to include the set of points disconnected from infinity by that union, so that the union of two hulls is also a hull.
+Let $A$ and $B$ and $C$ be bounded hulls, i.e., closed subsets of $\ol{\h}$ whose complements are simply connected.
+(We interpret all bounded sets $X$ written below as hulls by including in $X$ the set of points that it disconnects from infinity and then taking the closure.)
 We claim that the following hold: \begin{enumerate} \item $\hcap(A \cup B) \leq \hcap (A) + \hcap(B)$. \item $\hcap(A \cup B \cup C) - \hcap (A \cup B) \leq \hcap (A \cup C) - \hcap (A)$. \end{enumerate} The first is seen by recalling one of the definitions of half-plane capacity: where $B^{is}$ is a Brownian motion started at $is$ and $\tau$ is the first time it hits $A \cup \R$.
 For the second one, let $g_A: \h \setminus A \to \h$ be the conformal map normalized so that $\lim_{z \to \infty}|g_A(z) - z| = 0$.
 Recalling the additivity of capacity under compositions of normalizing maps, the second claim above is equivalent to

 which follows by applying the first claim to $g_A(B)$ and $g_A(C)$.